PLATO’s Board of Directors provides fiduciary, governing, and policy-making oversight for the organization.

 https://phil.washington.edu/people/jana-mohr-lone

 Allison Cohen is an Advanced Placement U.S. Government and Philosophy teacher at Langley High School in McLean, VA.
-She is dedicated to bringing quality philosophy curricula to high schools across the nation and expanding opportunities for students to engage in philosophical questioning and reasoning.
-Allison has presented papers at several national conferences on topics such as: critical thinking, argument diagramming, affirmative action, and genetic enhancement.
-She is an adjunct professor at American University where she teaches Essentials of Effective Instruction for the Department of Education.
-Allison also serves on the Boards of Directors for Street Law, a national nonprofit committed to preserving and enhancing civics education in our schools, and the Society for Ethics Across the Curriculum.
+She also teaches AP Capstone Seminar and Research classes.
+Allison is dedicated to bringing quality philosophy curricula to high schools across the nation and expanding opportunities for students to engage in philosophical questioning and reasoning.
+She also serves on the board for Street Law, a national nonprofit committed to preserving and enhancing civics education in our schools.

 Allison's resume